 - Difficulty breathing

-How Long Are Paint Fumes Harmful?
+How Long Are Paint Fumes Harmful and Can You Die From Paint Fumes?

 If you've just painted your house, you're probably wondering "How long are paint fumes harmful?"
-Generally, paint fumes are only harmful when the paint is still wet.
+Generally, paint fumes are only harmful when the fresh paint is still wet.
 Once the paint has dried, you should be able to enter the room without experiencing any negative side effects.
 You might want to turn on a fan or open a window to encourage fresh air to circulate through the room, releasing some of the VOC chemicals and quickening the drying process.

 Are Oil-Based and Latex-Based Paints Equally Harmful?